-Table 10.27: Magnet gradient of the proposed half quadrupole for lowest synchrotron radiaton power and lowest critical energy.
-An aperture of $15 \sigma + 20 \%$ beta-beating $+ 2 \,\mathrm{mm}$ orbit tolerances has been assumed.
+Table 10.26: Magnet gradient of the proposed half quadrupole for lowest synchrotron radiaton power and lowest critical energy.
+An aperture of $15 \sigma + 20 \%$ beta-beating + 2 mm orbit tolerances has been assumed.

-that corresponds to $n=15\,\sigma$ for a proton beam normalised emittance $\varepsilon_p=2.50\mu m$.
+In both cases, the proton aperture radius has been chosen to include an orbit tolerance of 2 mm, a 10% tolerance on the beam size due to optics imperfections (beta-beating) and a beam size that corresponds to $n = 15 \sigma$ for a proton beam normalised emittance $\varepsilon_p = 2.50 \mu m$.
 A value that is comfortably larger than the requirements of the HL-LHC standard lattice.
 The injection proton optics has been taken into account and although it features a larger emittance it clearly fit in the aperture, see the red dashed line in Fig. 10.41.
 The electron beam and the non-colliding proton beam will pass through the field free region delimited by the mirror plate.

 The aperture requirements inside the half quadrupole are determined on one side by the colliding proton beam optics in the main aperture of the magnet.
 The beam separation scheme and optics of electron and non-colliding proton beam on the other side have to fit into the field free region beyond the mid plane of the mirror plate.
 As described below, a crossing angle of 7 mrad is assumed for the non-colliding protons.
 These requirements are illustrated in Fig. 10.41.
 For the case of smallest synchrotron radiation power, the three beams are plotted at the entrance and exit of the quadrupole lens.
-For both proton beams the beam size shown in the graph corresponds to 15 sigma plus 2 mm orbit tolerance and 10 % beam size beating.
+For both proton beams the beam size shown in the graph corresponds to 15 sigma plus 2 mm orbit tolerance and 10% beam size beating.
 Due to the mini-beta optics the colliding proton beam fills nearly the given aperture of the magnet.
 The non-colliding proton beam follows a relaxed optics with very limited aperture need.
 The envelope of the electron beam is shown for 20 σ beam size in both transverse planes.